manosriram/less/content/index.md

 ---
 title: homepage
-author: mano
+author: manosriram
 published_at: 27th March
 ---

-Hi, this is mano.
-This is my static site generator.
+Hi, this is mano. less static-site-generator represents the quote "less is more".